-Step 2 is responsible for adjusting the naive splitting probabilities, while step 3 is responsible for adjusting the no-branching probabilities.
-The result is that the set of weights w' represents a separately unitary event sample, with $\langle w' \rangle = \langle w \rangle$ ; i.e. the samples integrate to the same total cross section.
-The relative discard-ratio, eq.
-(128), contains the difference $\hat{P} - P$ in the denominator.
-If the trial overestimate, $\hat{P}$ , is "too efficient" (meaning it is very close to P), the denominator can become close to singular, resulting in large and possibly numerically unstable weights.
-Algorithmically, what happens is that there are very few failed trials, hence the modifications to the no-branching probability can have large fluctuations.
-Technically, we address this by applying a "headroom factor" to the trial functions when automated uncertainty variations are requested, ensuring that there is always a non-negligible probability for trials to be discarded at the cost of computational speed.
+Note that steps 2 and 3 adjust the branching and no-branching probabilities, respectively, so that the set of weights w' represents a separately unitary event sample.
+In other words, the samples integrate to the same total cross section, i.e. $\langle w' \rangle = \langle w \rangle$.
+The denominator of the relative discard-ratio, eq.
+(129), is given by the difference $\hat{P} - P$.
+If the trial overestimate, \hat{P} , is very close to P, the denominator can become close to zero, producing large weights that may be numerically unstable.
+This occurs because the variation algorithm effectively uses failed trials to estimate the modifications to the no-branching probabilities, and if the algorightm is "too efficient", with few failed trials, then each failed trial must represent a rather large correction, resulting in large fluctuations.
+A technical fix is to apply a "headroom factor" to the trial functions when automated uncertainty variations are requested so that there is always a non-negligible probability for trials to be discarded.
+These enhanced rejections come at the cost of computational speed.